econnet/econ/econ-1.0.rst

 Only **relevant work** for the currently sold **product version** matters for the profit distribution.
 If new contributors take over, their effort will matter for future product versions.
+Previous contributors

-Previous contributors will still get their profit share on relevant work.
+- will still get their profit share on relevant work.
-Previous contributors can still check for fairness.
+- can still check for fairness.

 Work is measured by its result.